All Episodes

 Pope Francis arrived Tuesday.

-It is the first visit of his life to the U.S., bringing his humble manner and his Church of the Poor to a rich A powerful nation polarized over economic inequality, immigration, and equal justice.
+It is the first visit of his life to the U.S., bringing his humble manor and his church of the poor to a rich and powerful nation polarized over economic inequality, immigration, and equal justice.

 That would be us.

-Back on the airwaves at MSNBC to anchor coverage of the Pope's visit to the US.
+Brian Williams back on the airwaves at MSNBC to anchor coverage of the Pope's visit to the U.S. Among other things.

 And that will be very high on our list of things tonight to discuss.